-Certifying Officer
+Certifying Officer Date

-Date

 Upon receiving this questionnaire you have 30 days to provide all necessary information and mail to: Regional Planning Commission, 10 Veterans Memorial Blvd.
-New Orleans, LA 70124 Or electronically to nrichard@norpc.org NUMBER 13-1015
+New Orleans, LA 70124

-RESOLUTION
+Or electronically to mgivhan@norpc.org

+REGIONAL PLANNING COMMISSION FOR

+Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John, St. Tammany and Tangipahoa Parishes

-REGIONAL PLANNING COMMISSION FOR JEFFERSON, ORLEANS, PLAQUEMINES, ST. BERNARD AND ST. TAMMANY PARISHES RPC Title VI Program
+RPC Title VI Program

-Introdu 0 ced by Richard Kelley ,

-seconded by Steve Stefancik ,

-On the14 day of May , 2013.

-WHEREAS, the Regional Planning Commission (RPC) Title VI Program will update the policy of non discrimination as provided by Title VI of the Civil Rights Act of 1964, and the Civil Rights Restoration Act of 1987 (P.L.
-100.259), for the New Orleans and St. Tammany urbanized areas; and

-WHEREAS, the Program will insure that no person within the jurisdiction of the Regional Planning Commission shall be excluded from participation in or otherwise discriminated against on the grounds of race, color, or national origin under any program or activity receiving federal financial assistance; and

-WHEREAS, the Title VI Coordinator shall be responsible for coordinating the overall administration of the Title VI program, plan, and assurances; and

-NOW, THEREFORE, BE IT RESOLVED, that the Regional Planning Commission hereby adopts the updated RPC Title VI Program, and will furnish copies to member parishes for their use and further consideration.

-Whereupon, after discussion, the question was called and resulted in the following:

-AYES: 22 NAYS: 0 ABSTENTIONS: 0

-And the Chairman declared the Resolution duly carried.

-Fuelta atricia P. Briste

-DAVID E. PERALTA CHAIRMAN PATRICIA BRISTER SECRETARY
+Introduced by Seconded by On the day of nondiscrimination as provided by Title VI of the C PC) Title VI Program will update the policy of Civil Rights Act of 1964, and the Civil Rights ew Orleans and St. Tammany urbanized areas; and Commission shall be e excluded from participation on within the jurisdiction of the Regional Planning in or otherwise discriminated against on the grounds or activity receiving federal financial assistance; and e VI Coordinator shall be respondent, plan, and assurances; and ponsible for coordinating the overall administration of ional Planning Commission hereby adopts the updated member parishes for their use and further consideration Whereupon, after dis scussion, the question was cal led and resulted in the following: AYES: NAYS:ABSTENT 'IONS: And the Chairman d eclared the Resolution duly ca arried.
+Mike C CHAIR - Latoya Cantrell SECRETARY